ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 - **Height:** This section will show how far from the first (genesis) block the blockchain has progressed.
 For example, if you are looking at a block with a height of 1000, this will indicate that the block is the 999th since the first (genesis) block.

-- **Timestamp:** This indicates the date and time at which block was forged and committed onto the Ark blockchain.
+- **Timestamp:** This indicates the date and time at which block was forged and committed onto the ARK blockchain.

 - **Transactions:** Here you will see how many transactions were included in the block.